Red Ribbon Army: Members

-The Red Ribbon Army's membership comprises humans, anthropomorphic animals, monsters, and robots.
+The Red Ribbon Army's membership comprises humans, anthropomorphic animals, monsters, and Androids.
 Its hierarchy is organized like a pyramid structure: its supreme leader is Commander Red, followed by his second in command and adjutant Staff Officer Black, who is in turn followed by commanding officers such as General Blue, and so on.
 Doctor Gero, creator of the Red Ribbon Androids and Cell, is the chief scientist of the Red Ribbon Army.
 The organization functions as a military dictatorship where orders from a superior officer are absolute, but each member may conduct themselves according to their respective ambitions.

 Goku's protracted struggle with the Red Ribbon Army begins when he resumes his search for his Grandfather's Dragon Ball following the conclusion of a martial arts tournament he participated in.
-At the same time, Commander Red directs his forces to raid several settlements throughout the world in search for the Dragon Balls, ostensibly on a quest for world domination.
+At the same time, Commander Red directs his forces to raid several settlements throughout the world in search of the Dragon Balls, ostensibly on a quest for world domination.
 Goku initially encounters and defeats Colonel Silver (シルバー大佐, Shirubā-Taisa) and his subordinates.
 Silver is later sentenced to death by Red for losing to a little boy.

-Though its leadership believe that Silver's defeat was an anomaly, Goku is increasingly seen as a genuine threat when he manages to defeat the forces under General White (ホワイト将軍, Howaito-Shōgun) in their northern stronghold known as Muscle Tower.
+Though its leadership believes that Silver's defeat was an anomaly, Goku is increasingly seen as a genuine threat when he manages to defeat the forces under General White (ホワイト将軍, Howaito-Shōgun) in their northern stronghold known as Muscle Tower.
 General White's forces include the android brute Sergeant Metallic (メタリック軍曹, Metarriku-Gunsō), the ninja Sergeant Major Purple (ムラサキ曹長, Murasaki-Sōchō) and his four identical brothers, and the large extraterrestrial monster Buyon (ブヨン).
 Other members include Colonel Yellow (イエロー大佐, Ierō-Taisa), an anthropomorphic tiger whom Goku defeated when arriving at the land of Korin; and Colonel Violet (バイオレット大佐, Baioretto-Taisa), the only known female operative of the army.
 A General Copper (カッパ将軍, Kappa-Shōgun) and the Brown (ブラウン, Buraun) Corps are mentioned in passing, but are never seen.
 The Red Ribbon Army occasionally recruits hired help to further their objectives, such as the assassin Mercenary Tao, and the anime-exclusive thief Husky (ハスキー, Hasukī).

-During the Commander Red Saga, Black eventually discovers that Red's motivation to obtain the Dragon Balls in a bid for world domination, is in fact a ruse; Red, an exceedingly short man, secretly covets the power of the Dragon Balls to wish himself taller.
-Black turns on Red and attempts to take command of the army and rename it the "Black Ribbon Army", only to be killed by Goku after he is able to wipe out most of the remaining Red Ribbon forces.
+During the Commander Red Saga, Black eventually discovers that Red's motivation to obtain the Dragon Balls in a bid for world domination, is a ruse; Red, an exceedingly short man, secretly covets the power of the Dragon Balls to wish himself taller.
+Black turns on Red and attempts to take command of the army and rename it the "Black Ribbon Army", only to be killed by Goku after he wipes out most of the remaining Red Ribbon forces.
 Following the downfall of the organization, Doctor Gero continues his research and development work on his line of Android operatives to seek revenge against Goku.